LightArrow Data Security and Privacy

-Access to LifeTopix can be restricted with a Passcode Lock.
-This is accessible and configurable from LifeTopix Settings.
+Access to LightArrow apps can be restricted with a Passcode Lock.
+This is accessible and configurable from the app’s Settings view.
 A configurable time out locks the app, and a lock button allows the app to be locked on demand.

 We highly encourage users to enable the Passcode Lock setting of their device and take other steps to protect their device and the information on it.

-Unlike some other apps, LifeTopix is purely on the device.
-We do not have an online component.
+Unlike some other apps, LightArrow apps are purely on the device.
+We do not have an online component of our own.
 So the app does not send any LifeTopix data to any LifeTopix server component.
-Users can optionally utilize their own online services such as Dropbox, Evernote, Google Docs, Toodledo, etc. if they wish to have access to items on those services from LifeTopix — for example, access to a travel file they have stored in Dropbox from inside a trip they have created in LifeTopix.
+Optionally, users can utilize their own online accounts such as Dropbox, Evernote, Google Docs, Toodledo, etc. if they wish to have access to items on those services from LifeTopix – for example, access to a travel file they have stored in Dropbox from inside a trip they have created in LifeTopix.
 We use the standard APIs provided by those services.